LOADING ...

 Soon we got to be experts.

-drink that and listen to the Stanley Brothers and then wed go get a tape of Jim and Jesse and it was on to the Kentucky Colonels and Mack Wiseman and the New Grass Revival, Peter Rowan, and finally I got the brilliant idea one day to take all the greatest bluegrass song titles in the world and string em together to make song right here,
+drink that and listen to the Stanley Brothers and then wed go get a tape of Jim and Jesse and it was on to the Kentucky Colonels and Mack Wiseman and the New Grass Revival, Peter Rowan, and finally I got the brilliant idea one day to all the greatest bluegrass song titles in the world and string em together to make this song right here,

 The Bluegrass Widow.
 Quite possibly the bluegrass song ever written.

-We were a little four band, we played weddings and parties and out on the porch and beer joints and one weekend on a handful of cheap amphetamines, we decided to go to Crockett, Texas.
+We were a little four piece band, we played weddings and parties and out on the porch and beer joints and one weekend on a handful of cheap amphetamines, we to go to Crockett, Texas.

-I up my stuff and left.
+I packed up my and left.

 And she out in the midnight in the moonlight all aglow

-Rather be in some dark hollow or some dark deep shady
+Rather be in some dark hollow or dark deep shady grove

 Than to be a bluegrass